 If you discover any discrepancies, correct them in the configuration file COM.ini.
-Note that wrong port settings will most probably prevent the device from communicating with the host computer.
+Note that wrong port settings will prevent the device from communicating with the host computer.
 Please also consider that the host computer can communicate with the device only if the device is in the idle state (see Fig. 2).
 You must close all opened dialog boxes or menus to enable communication.
-On the other hand, if you open a menu or a dialog box, the device's communication buffers are erased and the communication stops.
-Thus, opening and closing a menu or a dialog box may help you, in rare difficult cases, to restore a broken communication.